glasgowm148/ergonaut-handbook/Community/Comparisons.md

 | Digibyte         | DGB    | Proof of Work       | DigiAssets             | N/A                    | Multi-algorithm mining, focus on security and decentralization | UTXO           | Unknown               |
 | Flux             | FLUX   | Proof of Work       | Yes             | N/A                    | Scalable infrastructure, parallel assets, and node incentivization | UTXO          | Unknown               |

-You can update the table with the community distribution percentage for Kaspa if available.
 # Proof of Work + Smart Contracts

 | Cryptocurrency   | Ticker | Consensus Mechanism | Smart Contracts | Forks                  | Notable Features                                  | Accounting Model |